Micklangse/airo/README.md

-the airo.sh is broken do not use
+the airodump.sh is broken do not use